-Whenever you build a new house, you probably hire a company to install your plumbing and water for you.
-Very little thought goes into plumbing pipes from the owner.
-But did you know that you do have a choice in the matter?
+Types of plumbing pipes are important whenever you build a new house, even if you hire a plumbing company.
+But even if you do hire someone to install them, you know that you do have a choice in the matter?

 There are a few different types of pipes used in plumbing.
 While most of them have similar uses, there are pros and cons to each one.
 So learning what you can about them can help you make your decision.

 Most people know that plumbing pipes are pipes used for plumbing.
 But while you probably imagine PVC pipe when you imagine plumbing pipe, they really aren’t the only type of pipe used in plumbing.

 There are many different types of pipes uses for plumbing and they all have different uses.
 Historically, the dangers of certain types of pipes used for drinking water weren’t known.
 But now, we know all of our safest options.

 There are probably a dozen different types of pipes that we still use today, but not many of them are as popular as these.
 These pipes are used by contractors every single day.
 Let’s take a look at a few common types of plumbing pipes.